pal0064/Sonic/{{cookiecutter.repo_name}}/README.md

         npm install -g @commitlint/cli @commitlint/config-conventional
     ```
     for this Nodejs is required.
 Download and install from here [Nodejs](https://nodejs.org/en/download/)

+## Note:
+This template is tested with Mac OS.
+So, all the commands and programs should work smoothly on mac and linux.
+Windows user might face some issues in the installation.
+Our future goal is to make this template platform independent.

 ## Acknowledgments
 - [drivendata/cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science)